Bolton book and Supreme Court ruling on ‘dreamers’ amount to twin defeats to Trump

 The first whistle came in the form of John Bolton’s explosive memoir of his 17 months as Trump’s national security adviser, details of which were first reported Wednesday afternoon.

-In his book, “The Room Where It Happened,” Bolton details how Trump solicited help with his 2020 reelection from Chinese President Xi Jinping, which is against the law.
-This is one of many damning anecdotes the adviser-turned-antagonist unspools to paint a portrait of Trump as a threat to the country and unfit to serve.
+In his book, “The Room Where It Happened,” Bolton says Trump solicited help with his 2020 reelection from Chinese President Xi Jinping, something that would be against the law.
+This is one of many damning anecdotes the adviser-turned-antagonist unspools to paint a portrait of Trump as a threat to the country and unfit for the presidency.

-The second whistle came from the Supreme Court, which in a stunning ruling on Thursday morning blocked a signature Trump administration policy of ending the Obama-era Deferred Action for Childhood Arrivals program, which provides legal protections for undocumented immigrants known as “dreamers” who were brought to the country as children.
+The second whistle came from the Supreme Court, which, in a stunning ruling on Thursday morning, blocked a signature Trump administration policy of ending the Obama-era Deferred Action for Childhood Arrivals program, which provides legal protections for undocumented immigrants known as “dreamers,” who were brought to the country as children.

-Even though Trump proudly shifted its ideological orientation to the right with his nominations of two conservative justices, the court provided no accommodation for the president.
-Chief Justice John G. Roberts Jr., who joined with the court’s four liberals, wrote in the majority opinion that the administration’s attempts to terminate DACA violated federal law and were “arbitrary and capricious.”
+Even though Trump proudly shifted the court’s ideological orientation to the right with his nominations of two conservative justices, it provided no accommodation for the president.
+Chief Justice John G. Roberts Jr., who joined the court’s four liberals, wrote in the majority opinion that the administration’s attempts to terminate DACA violated federal law and were “arbitrary and capricious.”

-Taken together, Bolton’s revelations coupled with the Supreme Court’s rejection of a Trump policy that had been a central campaign promise amount to a stinging rebuke of Trump’s use of executive power.
+Taken together, Bolton’s revelations and the Supreme Court’s rejection of a Trump policy that had been a central campaign promise amount to a stinging rebuke of Trump’s use of executive power.

-“It’s part of a pattern of lawless activity,” Rep. Adam B. Schiff (D-Calif.), chairman of the House Select Committee on Intelligence, said in an interview Thursday.
+“It’s part of a pattern of lawless activity,” Rep. Adam B. Schiff (D-Calif.), the chairman of the House Intelligence Committee, said in an interview Thursday.
 “The firings of inspectors general, the breaking of norms, rules, laws, constitutional oaths, American values — it’s a persistent and pernicious theme of this administration.”

-Abuse of power was at the heart of House Democrats’ case to impeach Trump.
+An allegation of abuse of power was at the heart of House Democrats’ case to impeach Trump.
 Although Senate Republicans acquitted the president at trial, supporters of his impeachment said Thursday that he is getting his just deserts now, less than five months before the election.

-“It’s a good week for the rule of law and a bad week for people who think they’re above the rule of law,” said Joyce Vance, a former U.S. attorney in the Obama administration.
-“Trump is finally being held accountable … The problem is we have a president who has demonstrated that he fundamentally doesn’t believe in democracy, doesn’t believe in our constitutional system of government.”
+“It’s a good week for the rule of law and a bad week for people who think they’re above the rule of law,” said Joyce Vance, who was a U.S. attorney in the Obama administration.
+“Trump is finally being held accountable. . . .
+The problem is we have a president who has demonstrated that he fundamentally doesn’t believe in democracy, doesn’t believe in our constitutional system of government.”

 Trump used his familiar arsenal to mount his defense.
-In a series of late-night and early-morning tweets, he excoriated Bolton as a “wacko,” a “dope,” a “disgruntled boring fool” and a “sick puppy.”
+In late-night and early-morning tweets, he excoriated Bolton as a “wacko,” a “dope,” a “disgruntled boring fool” and a “sick puppy.”

 As for the Supreme Court, Trump said the “horrible & politically charged decisions” of this week — presumably including Monday’s landmark ruling protecting gay and transgender people from workplace discrimination — were “shotgun blasts into the face of people that are proud to call themselves Republicans or Conservatives.”